-Homily for third Sunday of Lent, A
+Homily for third Sunday of Lent, A17 Mar 2017, by Sermons in

 Our reflections this morning is centered round been thirsty.
 It begins with the ancient Israel, they were tormented by thirst as they traveled from Egypt through the desert to the Promised Land.
 It is natural and expected that they become thirsty after a long journey under the scorching heat of the sun, especially when there seemed to be no hope for water or food.
 They complained against Moses and wished they never left Egypt; for them, Moses brought them out to kill them and their children and cattle with thirst.
 Their murmuring expressed lack of faith in God’s presence, they tested God but he proved himself strong and able to provide even when there seems to be no hope.
 From the rock he provided water in the desert through Moses to quench their thirst.